sundarnagarajan/rdp-thinbook-linux/README.md

     If there is no LICENSE specified by the original author, this source is hereby licensed under the GNU General Public License version 2.

-    See /root/hardware/LICENSE and for license details
+    For license detils, see /root/hardware/LICENSE and
-    See /root/hardware/bluetooth/rtl8723bs_bt/LICENSE and for license details
+    /root/hardware/bluetooth/rtl8723bs_bt/LICENSE
     ---------------------------------------------------------------------------

     '/root/hardware/bluetooth/scripts/bluetooth_r8723bs.rules' -> '/etc/udev/rules.d/bluetooth_r8723bs.rules'